 IDEA lists a number of disabilities that can fulfill the first part of the equation, including autism, speech-language impairments, specific learning disabilities, and a catchall provision called “other health impairments.”
 For children under the age of 9, a child may be considered to have a disability if he or she has a developmental delay (as defined by the state) in one of the 5 primary areas of child development.

-It is important to emphasize that having autism or Autism Spectrum Disorder (ASD) is not enough on its own to qualify your child for special education.
+It is important to emphasize that being diagnosed with Autism Spectrum Disorder (ASD) is not enough on its own to qualify your child for special education.
 Your child must also need specialized services.
 A full and individualized evaluation will determine whether or not your child needs special education and related services.

 - School-Age Special Education Basics